Pawooo/Go-Bold.io/README.md

 Everything here is made by me, except for @unsplash images (authors listed at the end of the document):

-Animations were made using After Effects/Bodymovin/Lottie Plugin
+**—Animations were made using After Effects/Bodymovin/Lottie Plugin

-Vectors were done in Illustrator
+—Vectors were done in Illustrator

-HTML/CSS/JS
+—HTML/CSS/JS

-Sliders are a courtesy of Splide.js
+—Sliders are a courtesy of Splide.js**

 Things I discovered as I pieced this together: